-The NBA Wilson game ball will first be used during the league’s 75th anniversary season in 2021/22.
+The NBA Wilson game ball was first used during the league’s 75th anniversary season in 2021/22.
 The other debuts will be during the 2022 WNBA season, 2021/22 NBA G League season, 2021 NBA 2K League season, and the inaugural BAL season.

 A Leather Basketball with laces was Naismith’s first, after birthing the game with a futbol.

 Color is an option, too, and the burned orange is traditional, though the game has included black balls, blue balls, balls of virtually any color, and even decorated balls.
 A caveat emptor, though: if you’re buying a ball to conform to a league or club, be sure to check the official ball-type regs.

 Training Balls are the final basketball option and that is where the earlier mentioned Bluetooth-equipped ball is used.